top of page

 When accountability flows from purpose, not power, people lean in.
 Show them how hitting the standard matters to clients, the mission, or the bigger picture.
 It becomes a shared mission, not just a leader's demand.

-3. Build Trust First
+3. Build trust first

 Life happens.
 Be willing to bend when there’s a good reason.
 For example, health, family, and work pressures.
 But don’t lose the backbone.
 Flexibility is earned through consistency, not weakness.
+Your kindness can get taken advantage of.

-6. Walk the Talk
+6. Walk the talk

 The big mindshift: It’s not empathy vs. accountability. they can both work hand in hand.